What Are Growth Factors? Benefits, Science & How to Use

 - Platelet-Derived Growth Factor (PDGFs): Supports wound healing and can reduce the appearance of scars.

-GFs can be found in a wide range of product types from serums to face masks.
+GFs can be found in a wide range of product types, from serums to face masks.
 They will work well with many other actives such as:

-- Hyaluronic Acid for an hydration boost.
+- Hyaluronic Acid for a hydration boost.

 What about AHAs/BHAs?
 Same as Vitamin C, experts recommend layering or alternating these products with GFs as they could degrade growth factors, reducing their effectiveness.
-An easy way to incorporate GFs if you are using AHAs and BHA’s could be to apply them at different times of day, alternate days to minimize potential interaction or layer your products allowing time between each application.
+An easy way to incorporate GFs if you are using AHAs and BHA’s could be to: apply them at different times of day, alternate days to minimize potential interaction or layer your products allowing time between each application.

 - Allies Of Skin Multi Peptides & Growth Factors Advanced Lifting Serum